 Originally from Venezuela, Ruben holds a degree in Electronic Engineering from Universidad Simon Bolivar.
-With two decades of experience, he has served clients ranging from startups to Fortune 100, working in web, mobile, usability, software, IT infrastructure, and analytics projects.
+With over two decades of experience, he has served clients ranging from startups to Fortune 100, working in web, mobile, usability, software, IT infrastructure, and analytics projects.

 His deep and hands-on technical expertise, coupled with a fine-tuned skill to understand business drivers and user behaviors, enable him to bring forward the most effective solutions that produce tangible business results.
 Clients praise Ruben for his unique ability to take complicated processes and technologies, and to explain them simply.

 When he is not working on client projects, Ruben enjoys traveling, watching TV shows, and spending time with his wife and son.